Writers Write is a resource for writers. If you are starting a book, we have put together a post on the author’s promise to help you finish it.

 ‘The first duty of the novelist is to entertain.
 It is a moral duty.
 People who read your books are sick, sad, travelling, in the hospital waiting room while someone is dying.
 Books are written by the alone for the alone.’ ~Donna Tartt

-I have read thousands of books and reviewed a lot them - 800 according to my Goodreads profile.
+I have read thousands of books and reviewed many of them – 800 according to my Goodreads profile.
 Sometimes, I finish a book, and I think, ‘Wow!
 I loved that.
 I wonder what else the author’s written.’
 Sometimes, I finish a book, and toss it aside with great force, and sometimes, I discard it without a second thought.

 I have spent hours thinking about what makes me turn the page, pushing sleep away, determined to finish the story.
 I have spent just as much time thinking about what makes me want to throw the book away so that nobody else has to go through the literary torture I endured.